mongomapper/plucky/README.md

 # Plucky

-Thin layer over the ruby driver that allows you to quickly grab hold of your data (pluck it!).
+A thin layer over the ruby driver that allows you to quickly grab hold of your data (pluck it!).

 ## Install